lsst-dm/dmtn-120/index.rst

 The GenericMap and MutableGenericMap APIs
 -----------------------------------------

-The design of :class:`~lsst.afw.typehandling.GenericMap` was inspired by a similar class that K. Findeisen wrote in Java, but had to make a number of compromises to accommodate an implementation in C++, Python, and pybind11.
+The design of :class:`~lsst.afw.typehandling.GenericMap` is based on some preliminary design work by J. Bosch and on a similar class that K. Findeisen wrote in Java.
+The design ended up a hybrid of the two concepts, with a number of compromises to work in a mixture of C++, Python, and pybind11.

 While :class:`~lsst.afw.typehandling.GenericMap` was originally conceived as a class that could store values of *any* type, this proved incompatible with the need for a pybind11 wrapper and the desire for an idiomatic Python API.
 In particular, unless ``__getitem__`` takes type information as part of its input, it needs a finite set of types it can test in C++ (the current implementation does so implicitly through a pybind11 wrapper for ``boost::variant``).